Peugeot 5008 new car review

 A family-sized seven-seat SUV isn't meant to be thrown about.
 But it should be capable of safe, high speed handling, should circumstances demand that.
 If you want us to get right to it, that's what's been delivered here.
 Don't expect to particularly enjoy the back doubles on your way home from the school run.
 But if necessary, the 5008 will get you through them surprisingly quickly if your kids have made you late for your first appointment of the day.
 At the wheel, the unusual driving position of the 'i-Cockpit' design takes some getting used to, but does encourage wrist-flick direction changes aided by this Peugeot's relatively light weight by class standards.

-There are three powertrain choices this time round.
+There are three main powertrain choices this time round.
 Arguably, all you really need is the base Hybrid 136 48V model, which has a 1.2-litre three cylinder petrol engine and a dual-clutch 6-speed auto gearbox with an integrated 22hp electric motor.
 This time round though, that unit is joined not by a diesel (that's been dropped) but by two powertrains you can plug in.
-The Plug-in Hybrid 195 versions are based around a 150hp 1.6-litre petrol engine mated to a 21kWh battery that energises a 125hp electric motor; which claims to be to drive the car for around 48 miles on battery power.
+The Plug-in Hybrid 195 version is based around a 150hp 1.6-litre petrol engine mated to a 21kWh battery that energises a 125hp electric motor; which claims to be to drive the car for up to 55 miles on the combined cycle on battery power.
+Rest to 62mph in the PHEV takes 8.3s en route to 137mph, which is 3 seconds and 14mph faster than the Hybrid 136 variant.

 The final alternative is the full-electric E-5008.
-All you really need here is the 211bhp 73kWh single motor E-5008 model that most customers will choose.
+In terms of EV powertrain, all you really need here is the 210hp 73kWh single motor E-5008 model that most customers will choose.
 It's not particularly fast for an EV, making 62mph in 9.7 seconds, but there's plenty of pulling power that makes the performance quite enough for family duties and eager enough for a 2.2-tonne family car.
-EV range is 311 miles.
-If you do want to go faster, there's a dual motor drivetrain available, offered either with the 73kWh powerpack or (conditionally) with a larger 96.9kWh battery, which needs a gutsier 227bhp motor, gets to 62mph in under 7.0s and claims a range of 415 miles.
+EV range is up to 339 miles.
+If you want to go further, there's a Long Range Single Motor model available with 231hp and a larger 97kWh battery that can take you up to 414 miles.
+At the top of the line-up, though it hadn't yet been made available at the time of our test, is the '320 Dual Motor AWD' model, which produces 315hp from its twin motors and also uses the larger 97kWh battery pack.
+Driving range with that variant is quoted at 310 miles.

 + More